Interview with Vorarlberg hemp farmer Dominik Erath

 With the machete and without heavy equipment, the amount of work involved in harvesting is enormous, but with a lot of heart and soul from the entire family, it can be done.

-We want organic farming that you can "see and touch".
-By this we mean a 100% local product that everyone can help with and find out about on site.
-In contrast to many animal products, some of which are reared abroad, fattened with South American concentrated feed and ultimately sold as a local product, we are committed to full transparency.
+We want organic farming to "look at and touch".
+By this we mean a 100% local product where everyone can help and get information on the spot.
+In contrast to many animal products, which are partly raised abroad, fattened with South American concentrated feed and finally sold as a local product, we focus on full transparency.
 Honest and sensible cultivation without chemicals is more important to us than certifications.

 The reactions of my family and neighbours were positive throughout.